 (Normal Fluid Outflow) in the normal eye, fluid passes between the iris and lens before leaving through the trabecular meshwork in the front of the eye.

 (Pupillary-Block Glaucoma) In pupillary-block glaucoma, a type of closed-angle glaucoma, the flow of fluid between the iris and lens is blocked and the pressure builds in the eye.
 As it rises, the iris is pushed forward.

 Sometimes a patient is unaware of the pupillary-block.
 However, the eye may become red.
-A patient also may experience headache or pain, blurred vision, and halos around lights.
+A patient also may experience headaches or pain, blurred vision, and halos around lights.
 Rarely, there is nausea.

-The sooner the blockade of fluid flow between the border of the iris and lens is treated, the less damage occurs.
+The sooner the blockage of fluid flow between the border of the iris and lens is treated, the less damage occurs.
 Therefore, it is desirable to treat this disease as early as possible.